invokr/clang-autocomplete/README.md

     memoryUsage()                   // Returns the translation unit cache's memory usage in bytes for each file clearCache()                    // Removes all cached translation units

+Methods with capital letter (such as Version()) are still available for backwards compatibility.

 Attributes:

     arguments = [];        // Arguments provided to libclang, e.g. ["-I/usr/include"]